adityakakarla/adityakakarla/README.md

+Currently:
-Studying data science at UCSD
+1. Studying data science at UCSD
+2. Interning at Palantir
+3. Tinkering with Rust